FFmpeg/FFV1/ffv1.md

         end = 1;
     }
 ```
-Figure: A pseudocode description of the initialization of Range coder variables in Range Binary mode.
+Figure: A pseudocode description of the initialization of range coder variables in Range binary mode.

 ```c
 refill() {